Third Court of Appeals

 Appellate records often contain sensitive information.
 Any attorney who obtains copies of appellate records must respect the sensitive nature of this information.
 By registering to use the Attorney Portal, you agree NOT to publish, share, or otherwise post downloaded documents to any public websites.

 Attorneys can register for access to the Attorney Portal at attorneyportal.txcourts.gov/account/register/.
 You will need your bar member number and the email address currently on file with the Third Court of Appeals in order to register.

 The State Bar of Texas Appellate Section Pro Bono Program

 The goal of this program is to match clients who cannot afford legal representation with volunteer Texas lawyers who agree to serve without expectation of compensation.
 For more information about the Third Court of Appeals in Austin Pro Bono Program please visit the State Bar of Texas Appellate Section website at https://www.tex-app.org/DrawOnePage.aspx?PageID=84.

 Local Rule Regarding Frivolous Appeals in Criminal Cases Approved

-Effective August 1, 2013, the Third Court of Appeals has implemented a new email notification system.
+The Third Court of Appeals has implemented an email notification system.
 All notices and other communications sent from the Court will be delivered via email in lieu of mailing paper notices.
 All documents filed with the Third Court of Appeals, whether filed electronically or by paper, must include the filer's email address in addition to any other information required by the Texas Rules of Appellate Procedure.
 If the filer's email address changes, the filer must provide the clerk and, if applicable, eFileTexas.gov and the e-filer's EFSP with the new email address within one business day of the change.
 In addition, Lead Counsel must continue to register for CaseMail and follow the instructions for receiving notices for each case in which they represent a party.
 Please note, CaseMail is independent from the email notification system described above.